pa-ulander/lecbh/README.md

 ### Contributing
 If you find any problems or have suggestions about this script, please submit an issue.
 Moreover, any pull request, code review and feedback are welcome.

-## Unlicense
+## MIT License

-This project is licensed under the UNLICENSE License - see the UNLICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments